D3Ext/maldev/README.md

 ***New features and bugs reports are welcome***

+# TODO

+:negative_squared_cross_mark: Kerberos protocol implementation

+:negative_squared_cross_mark: Windows token impersonation

+:negative_squared_cross_mark: More system enumeration functions

 # TL;DR

-There are some functions that I have not implemented because they are really easy to use with `os` package like `os.Environ()` which retrieves all the environment variables, or `os.Remove()` which removes a file.
+There are some functions that I have not implemented because they are really easy to use with `os` package like `os.Remove()` which removes a file.

 # Disclaimer